MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-powershell-supported-versions.md

 ## Current organizations (TPM active)

-Organizations who have been using Teams PowerShell Module in the last three months (Jan’22 – Mar’22), will only be able to use Teams PowerShell Module in the 4.x.x series or above starting from June 15, 2022.
+Organizations who have been using Teams PowerShell Module in the last three months (Jan’22 – Mar’22), will only be able to use Teams PowerShell Module in the 4.x.x series or above starting from June 15, 2022 (Message center post – MC350371).